Rok enjoying mint tea at a cozy Agadir tea house, Morocco

 The best place to see the action is along Corniche, kilometers-long seafront promenade – an oceanfront neighborhood, just south of the Four Seasons Casablanca Hotel.
 Starting in the north of the old medina, past emblematic sights including Hassan II Mosque, beaches, pedestrian zones and modern Morocco Mall.
 It is filled with nightclubs and cafes with views of the ocean.

-The main landmark of Casablanca is Hassan II Mosque – the second largest functioning mosque in Africa.
-The fourteenth largest mosque in the world is a shining example of Moorish architecture.
+The highlight of Casablanca is the Hassan II Mosque – the 2nd largest functioning mosque in Africa.
+The 14th largest mosque in the world is a shining example of Moorish architecture.

 The building was commissioned by King Hassan II to be the most ambitious structure ever built in Morocco.
 10,000 artists and craftsmen participated in building and beautifying decoration of the mosque.